3/4 Cup (170 gr.) lukewarm milk

-After 1.5 – 2 hours, deflate the dough on a floured counter and shape it into a log, and place it in a lightly greased 22 cm x 11 cm loaf pan.
+After 1.5 – 2 hours, deflate the dough on a floured counter and shape it into a log.
+Place it in a lightly buttered 22 cm x 11 cm loaf pan.
 Tent the pan with lightly greased plastic wrap, and let the dough rise until crowned 2 cm over the rim of the pan.

 I place it in the oven for about 45 minutes with a bowl of hot water.